Skip to main content

 Next steps at B&FC

-Having successfully completed the NCFE CACHE Level 2 Certificate in Understanding Specific Learning Difficulties, students can progress to advanced qualifications and leadership roles, including:
+Having successfully completed this course, students can progress to advanced qualifications and leadership roles.

 These next steps support career development in both mainstream and specialist education settings, helping you move into more senior or specialised roles.